matomo-org/matomo/tests/angularjs/README.md

 * [Mocha](http://visionmedia.github.io/mocha/)
 * You need more assertions?
 Have a look at [Chai plugins](http://chaijs.com/plugins)

+## File structure

+We do not have a general `tests` folder containing all test files.
+Instead we create a file having the same name appended by "_test.js" in the same directory.

+For instance you want to test a file named `startfrom.js` then we create a file named `startfrom_test.js`:
+`plugins/CoreHome/angularjs/common/filters/startfrom.js` =>
+`plugins/CoreHome/angularjs/common/filters/startfrom_test.js`

 ## Execution

 Run tests and run them automatically again once there is a file change: